Teaching Support Resources

 Sharing Students' Works

-Participate in the Common Core Student Learning Festival, an online and offline event that showcases the achievements of students throughout the entire academic year.
+Common Core hosts the HKU Student Learning Festival, an annual event that showcases the achievements of students throughout the entire academic year for Common Core and other courses.

 Display your students’ artwork in the Main Building hallway or in the Common Core Lounge.